John McNamara (baseball): San Diego Padres

-McNamara returned to the coaching ranks from 1971–73 with the cross-bay San Francisco Giants before he took over the struggling San Diego Padres as their manager in 1974.
+McNamara returned to the coaching ranks from 1971 to 1973 with the cross-bay San Francisco Giants before he took over the struggling San Diego Padres as their manager in 1974.
 The Padres improved incrementally, winning 60, 71, and 73 games through 1976, then signed free agents Fingers and Gene Tenace away from McNamara's old team, the A's.
-Expected to dramatically improve in 1977, instead the Padres stood at only 20–28 on May 28, when McNamara was fired and replaced by Dark.
+Expected to dramatically improve in 1977, instead the Padres stood at only 20–28 on May 28 when McNamara was fired and replaced by Dark.
 He spent 1978 as a coach for the California Angels, then was hired to succeed Sparky Anderson, also a future Hall of Fame manager, as skipper of the Cincinnati Reds in 1979.

 Cincinnati Reds

 After World Series titles in 1975 and 1976, the Reds finished second to the Los Angeles Dodgers for two consecutive seasons in the National League West Division, and Anderson had been fired amid controversy, reportedly because he refused his front office's order to fire members of his coaching staff.

 McNamara's 1979 Reds, minus legend Pete Rose, who had defected to the Philadelphia Phillies as a free agent, won 90 games—two fewer than Anderson's 1978 team.
 But they edged the Houston Astros by 11/2 games to win the NL West and became McNamara's first postseason entry.
 In the 1979 National League Championship Series, however, the Reds dropped the first two games at home in extra innings to the Pittsburgh Pirates, then were swept out of the playoffs in Game 3.
 Pittsburgh went on to win the 1979 World Series.
 McNamara's 1980 Reds won 89 games but finished third, 31/2 games behind Houston.

 Then came Cincinnati's frustrating 1981 season: the Reds compiled the best overall record in the National League West (66–42, .611), but the split-season format adopted because of the 1981 Major League Baseball strike denied them a place in the playoffs because they finished second (initially to the Dodgers, then to the Astros) in each half-season.
 The 1981 campaign became all the more distressing because the 1982 Reds unraveled, losing 58 of their first 92 games, falling into the division basement.
 McNamara was fired on July 20, 1982, with Cincinnati 23 games out of first place.